davidfraser/pi-spigot/README.md

 UCT Maths Mug
 =============

+The UCT Mathematics Competition, established in 1977, is an annual event for high schools in the Western Cape.
+It is held on the University of Cape Town campus on an evening in April.

+As part of the competition, in some years prizewinners have been given a mug with the UCT Maths Competition logo, and an interesting mathematical design.

 [j5 International](https://j5int.com/), now part of [Hexagon PPM](https://hexagonppm.com/) is a sponsor of the [UCT Mathematics Competition](http://www.uctmathscompetition.org.za/).

+This is a source code repository which contains information related to mugs produced by j5 for the competition in recent years.

 2019
 ====